Students must obtain at least 3 years relevant, supervised training and complete all examinations (excluding any exemptions) to apply for membership

 5. General Management

-Students are required to submit their training to the Institute on an annual basis.
+Students are required to submit their training to the Institute on a quarterly basis.
 The training must be approved by a qualified accountant who is a current member in good standing of a professional accountancy body which is a member of IFAC.